 What Do You Want To Be Known For?

-In a time when your company needs to be memorable it’s not enough to just ‘get your name out there’, you need to become known for something specific.
+In a time when your company needs to be memorable, it’s not enough to just ‘get your name out there’, you need to become known for something specific.

 But you do need to back those claims up.
 For a minute, let’s go back to the list of strategies.
-If you’re in Kent with the full-service software company, then those strategies need to be about ‘financial company software.’ and very little else.
+If you’re in Kent with a full-service software company, then those strategies need to be about ‘financial company software.’ and very little else.

 Your social posts should connect to articles about it, your emails, warm or cold, should refer to the blog posts you wrote about it, your webinars should concentrate on it and your sales reps at every level should be able to discuss it all at length.